bumble-tech/appyx-codelabs/codelabs/markdown/appyx-hello-world.md

 ## Host your RootNode
 Duration: 1

-In this step we'll host our newly created `RootNode` inside the `MainActivity`.
+Let's now host our newly created `RootNode` inside the `MainActivity`.

 To use the `NodeHost` inside your activity you'll need to inherit from `NodeActivity`.